-Study site, animal, and management
+2.1 Study site, animals, and management

-The experiment was carried out on Bangladeshi indigenous Jamuna basin sheep of different field sheep farms at Gopalpur and Bhoapur Upazilla under Tangail district and Mymensingh Sadar Upazila under Mymensingh district during three subsequent breeding seasons from November 2018 to March 2021.
-All the ewes were mainly under the farmer's management systems, such as they were maintained on pasture from morning to dusk with free excess of safe drinking water.
-The sheep were 2-4 years aged and or at least one parity.
+The experiment was carried out on Bangladeshi indigenous Jamuna basin sheep in different field sheep farms at Gopalpur and Bhoapur Upazilla under Tangail district and Mymensingh Sadar Upazila under Mymensingh district, during three subsequent breeding seasons from November 2018 to March 2021.
+All the ewes were mainly under the farmer's management systems, such as being maintained on pasture from morning to dusk with free excess of safe drinking water.
+The sheep were 2-4 years of age and/or at least one parity.

-Sampling method and approval
+2.2 Sampling method and approval

 Sample sizes were calculated using a formula, $n = N/1 + N(e)^2$ (Yamane, 1967: 886), where n is the sample size, N is the population size, and e is the level of precision.
 From 20 field sheep farmers, a total of 200 non-pregnant indigenous ewes were randomly selected as the hypothesized population size for the current study.
 At 95 percent confidence level and P = 0.5, the calculated sample size was 134 ewes.
-All experimental protocols followed the Animal Welfare and Experimentation Ethics
+All experimental protocols followed the Animal Welfare and Experimentation Ethics Committee's (AWEEC) recommendations for animal care and use [No. AWEEC/BAU/2019 (54), dated: 26/12/2019].

-- 97 Committee's (AWEEC) recommendations for animal care and used [No. - 98 AWEEC/BAU/2019 (54), dated: 26/12/2019].
+2.3 Experimental design

-Experimental design
+A total of 134 ewes were brought under the oestrus synchronization program, and oestrus was confirmed to 108 ewes.
+Transcervical artificial insemination was performed on animals divided into three experimental groups, where 101 ewes were provided with efficient artificial insemination, and 7 ewes were excluded for defective artificial insemination.

-- A total of 134 ewes were brought under the oestrus synchronization program, and oestrus was confirmed to 108 ewes.
-Transcervical artificial insemination was performed by dividing them into three experimental groups where 101 ewes were countable for efficient artificial insemination, and 7 ewes were excluded for defective artificial insemination. - 105 Group 1: Techniques of TCAI (n=40) - Traditional restrained, and TCAI on standing heat (n = 20) - Lab cradle restrained, and TCAI on standing heat (n = 20) - 108 Group 2: Time of TCAI (n=40) - Single-time TCAI after 46-48h of PGF2a injection (n=20) - Double time TCAI after 46-48h and 52-56h of PGF2a injection (n= 20) - 111 Group 3: Cervix treatment and TCAI (n = 21) - TCAI after 52-56h of PGF2a and 20 minutes of Oxytocin (OT) injection (n=10) - TCAI after 52-56h of PGF2a and 20 minutes of Oxytocin(OT)+ Oestradiol (OE) injection (n=11)
+- Group 1: Techniques of TCAI (n=40) - Traditionally restrained, and TCAI on standing heat (n = 20) - Lab cradle restrained, and TCAI on standing heat (n = 20) - Group 2: Time of TCAI (n=40) - Single-time TCAI at 46-48 h after PGF2a injection (n=20) - Double time TCAI at 46-48 h and 52-56 h after PGF2a injection (n= 20) - Group 3: Cervix treatment and TCAI (n = 21) - TCAI at 52-56 h after PGF2a and 20 minutes of oxytocin (OT) injection (n=10) - TCAI at 52-56 h after PGF2a and 20 minutes of oxytocin(OT) + oestradiol (OE) injection (n=11)

-Semen preparation, thawing, and AI gun loading
+2.4 Semen preparation, thawing, and AI gun loading

-The selected semen samples were frozen according to a conventional laboratory standard protocol by Jha et al., (2019).
-After thawing the frozen straw, the post-thaw seminal parameters were measured (37°C for 30 seconds).
-While the production motility was at least 40%, they were stored.
-During TCAI, the straw was thawed as before; the company end was fitted to an AI gun (®Inseminator for small ruminants, 0.25 ml straws, Minitube).
-The straw's sealed end was cut-opened with clean scissors and finally loaded into a pipette for TCAI.
+The selected semen samples were frozen according to a conventional laboratory standard protocol by Jha et al. (2019).
+After thawing the frozen straw, the post-thaw seminal parameters were measured (37 °C for 30 seconds).
+While the production motility was at least 40 %, they were stored.
+During TCAI, the straw was thawed as before; the company end was fitted to an AI gun ([®]Inseminator for small ruminants, 0.25 ml straws, Minitube).
+The straw's sealed end was cutopened with clean scissors and finally loaded into a pipette for TCAI.

-Synchronization and detection of oestrus
+2.5 Synchronization and detection of oestrus

-Oestrus cycles of all groups were synchronized by prostaglandin (Gizaw et al., 2016) using two injection protocols of Rekha, Zohara, Bari & Alam (2016) at the unknown stage of the oestrus cycle of the non-pregnant ewes confirmed by ultrasonography (DRAMIŃSKI ANIMAL profi, Poland).
-Two injections of Ovuprost® (Cloprostenol sterile injection, BOMAC Laboratories Ltd., New Zealand) were given at 9 days intervals i.m at the dose rate of 0.4 ml/ewe (Zohara, Alamc & Baric, 2014) to make sure all functional CL regress.
-The heat was proved to be in oestrus while an aproned ram mounted her within 24 to 48 h of prostaglandin injection.
+Oestrus cycles of all groups were synchronized by prostaglandin (Gizaw et al., 2016) using two injection protocols of Rekha, Zohara, Bari, and Alam (2016) at the unknown stage of the oestrus cycle of the non-pregnant ewes confirmed by ultrasonography (DRAMIŃSKI ANIMAL profi, Poland).
+Two injections of Ovuprost® (Cloprostenol sterile injection, BOMAC Laboratories Ltd., New Zealand) were given at 9-days interval i.m at the dose rate of 0.4 ml/ewe (Zohara, Alamc, & Baric, 2014) to make sure all functional CL regress.
+The heat was proved to be in oestrus while an aproned ram mounted her within 24 to 48 h of prostaglandin injection (Figure 1).